GerritCodeReview/apps_kibana-dashboard/README.md

 * elasticsearch, bound and exposing port 9200 and 9300
 * kibana, bound and exposing port 5601

+and will also configure the dashboard for you so that you already have all the mappings, the kibana settigs and the main visualizations and dashboard already configured.
+Just browse to `http://localhost:5601` to see the configured dashboard.

+At this point the dashboard will still be empty.
+If you want to populate it with data you might want to run the [GIT commits ETL](https://github.com/GerritCodeReview/apps_analytics-etl#git-commits)

 ### Prerequisites

 * [docker](https://www.docker.com/)